plone/training/mastering-plone/viewlets_advanced_classic.rst

   This chapter is about the classic frontent.

-  Solve the same tasks in the Volto frontend in chapter :doc:`viewlets_advanced_classic.rst`
+  Solve the same tasks in the Volto frontend in chapter :doc:`volto_components_sponsors`

 .. sidebar:: Get the code! (:doc:`More info <code>`)